rottytooth/Merita/README.md

 # MERITA
 =================

-A bread-based esolang for Bakehouse http://www.bacfl.org/
+An educational, bread-based esolang for the Bakehouse esolangs workshop http://www.bacfl.org/

-This uses two technologies that can be used directly from their sites:
+This uses two libraries that can be experimented with on their sites:
 * [PEG.js](https://pegjs.org/online)
 * [Shader Park](https://shaderpark.netlify.com/).